-- 364 In assessing the impact of IFRS 17 on insurers, that are SMEs (Small insurers) EFRAG has used the thresholds included in Article 4 of the Solvency II Directive 2009-138/EC to define this population.
-The most important thresholds refer to gross written premium income (lower than EUR 5 million) or gross technical provisions (lower than EUR 25 million). - 365 EFRAG has chosen this threshold because: - (a) The EU Recommendation 2003/361/EC when determining whether an entity is a SME, was not specifically developed with insurers in mind.
-The factors in this EU Recommendation are staff headcount, turnover, and balance sheet total, which may not fully fit the financial position and performance of insurers; - (b) EFRAG has not found any other thresholds in EU accounting legislation that could be applied to define the population of insurers in the scope of small insurers. - 366 According to EIOPA, applying the thresholds in paragraph 364 above, there are, at the end of 2018, 573 Small insurers. - 367 Given their size, EFRAG considers it reasonable to assume that none of these insurers prepare consolidated financial statements. - 368 Based on the national regulations on the application of IFRS in individual financial statements at the end of 2018, 328 Small insurers are prohibited from, 3 Small insurers are required to and 242 Small insurers are allowed to apply IFRS.
-Outreach performed by EFRAG has learned that none or hardly any of the latter group uses the available option. - 369 EIOPA is currently reviewing the thresholds of Article 4 of the Solvency II Directive 2009-138/EC as per its Consultation Paper on the Opinion on the 2020 review of Solvency II.
-When any of the options to increase the quantitative thresholds, as proposed by EIOPA, would have been implemented at the end of 2018, the number of Small insurers would increase to between 27 and 35, depending on the option chosen. - 370 EFRAG concludes that the number of Small insurers that are affected by IFRS 17 in producing their individual financial statements is very limited. - 371 EFRAG notes that in case of small non-life insurers the impact of IFRS 17 will be more limited than for life insurers, because, generally, these non-life insurers will be able to apply the Premium Allocation Approach.
-Under this system, insurance accounting is close to the practices currently applied under IFRS 4, and, for the purpose of measurement and performance reporting, less expenditures are required then is the case for life insurers. - However, EFRAG also concludes if IFRS 17 is applicable to Small insurers, in particular to life insurers, that its impact is comparable to that on other (life) insurers, discussed in other parts of this endorsement advice.
+- 369 In assessing the impact of IFRS 17 on insurers, that are SMEs (Small insurers) EFRAG has used the thresholds included in Article 4 of the Solvency II Directive 2009-138/EC to define this population.
+The most important thresholds refer to gross written premium income (lower than EUR 5 million) or gross technical provisions (lower than EUR 25 million). - 370 EFRAG has chosen this threshold, which has been designed for other reasons than the scope of IFRS application, on a conventional basis because: - (a) The EU Recommendation 2003/361/EC when determining whether an entity is a SME, was not specifically developed with insurers in mind.
+The factors in this EU Recommendation are staff headcount, turnover, and balance sheet total, which may not fully fit the financial position and performance of insurers; - (b) EFRAG has not found any other thresholds in EU accounting legislation that could be applied to define the population of insurers in the scope of small insurers. - 371 According to EIOPA, applying the thresholds in paragraph 369 above, there are, at the end of 2018, 573 Small insurers. - 372 Given their size, EFRAG considers it reasonable to assume that none of these insurers prepare consolidated financial statements. - 373 Based on the national regulations on the application of IFRS in individual financial statements at the end of 2018, 328 Small insurers are prohibited from, 3 Small insurers are required to and 242 Small insurers are allowed to apply IFRS.
+Outreach performed by EFRAG has learned that none or hardly any of the latter group uses the available option. - 374 EIOPA is currently reviewing the thresholds of Article 4 of the Solvency II Directive 2009-138/EC as per its Consultation Paper on the Opinion on the 2020 review of Solvency II.
+When any of the options to increase the quantitative thresholds, as

+- proposed by EIOPA, would have been implemented at the end of 2018, the number of Small insurers would increase to between 27 and 35, depending on the option chosen. - 375 EFRAG concludes that the number of Small insurers that are affected by IFRS 17 in producing their individual financial statements is very limited. - 376 EFRAG notes that in case of small non-life insurers the impact of IFRS 17 will be more limited than for life insurers, because, generally, these non-life insurers will be able to apply the premium allocation approach.
+Under this system, insurance accounting is close to the practices currently applied under IFRS 4, and, for the purpose of measurement and performance reporting, less expenditures are required then is the case for life insurers. - 377 However, EFRAG also concludes if IFRS 17 is applicable to Small insurers, in particular to life insurers, that its impact is comparable to that on other (life) insurers, discussed in other parts of this endorsement advice.
 Furthermore, compared to the size of these Small insurers, the expenditures to implement IFRS 17 can be characterised as very significant, although the use of external software may have some mitigating impact.